Moritz Jahn (writer): Life

+Jahn was pensioned from his headmaster position in 1944 and became free to write.
+In 1945, Jahn left the Protestant Church.
+In 1959, he was awarded for the Fritz Reuter Prize and Klaus Groth Prize.

+He died on January 19, 1979, at the age of 94.

+A civic center in Göttinger called Moritz-Jahn-Haus is named after Jahn.
+On March 27, 2014, the state of Göttingen celebrated his 130th birthday.

 Career

-His notable work was originally written in Lower German language, which he was written including lyric poetry, ballads, narratives and historical accounts, some of them in brief form and describes his poems with the impulse as an ambitious writer to devote himself to the Low German.
-His parts of work which it was also mainly located in the Lower German region, could be characterized as meditative or tragic, while other types like full of satirical elements.
-Jahn's favourite theme is the life of nerds and their failure society, such as in gasketed and ballads collection featuring Ulenspegel un Jan Dood (1933).
-His other well-known works are featured with narrative novels including Frangula (1933), the novella De Moorfro (1950) and Lucifer (1956).
-He published an important poetry collection Unkepunz, Ein deutsches Gesicht (1931) and Im weiten Land (1938).
-He died on 19 January 1979, at the age of 94.
+His most notable works were originally written in Low German, including lyrical poetry, ballads, narratives, and historical accounts.
+His works are mainly located in the Lower German region.
+He has a wide range of works including meditative, tragedy, or satire.
+Jahn's favourite theme is the life of nerds and their failures in society, such as his collection featuring Ulenspegel un Jan Dood (1933).
+His other well-known works are narrative works like Frangula (1933), De Moorfro (1950), and Lucifer (1956).
+He published a poetry collection entitled Unkepunz: Ein deutsches Gesicht in 1931 and Im weiten Land in 1938.